GAOCheryl/QF5214_2025_G8/TeamThree/MASTER-master/README.md

 The trading strategy implementation includes an automated daily execution plan that updates positions based on the latest model predictions.
 This section details the operational workflow for how the strategy is executed in practice.

 1. Database Retrieval:
-- Retrieve current positions from the PostgreSQL database <code>tradingstrategy.dailytrading<code>
+- Retrieve current positions from the PostgreSQL database <code>tradingstrategy.dailytrading</code>
-- Load the latest model predictions from the locally stored CSV file <code>data/Output/updated_predictions.csv<code>
+- Load the latest model predictions from the locally stored CSV file <code>data/Output/updated_predictions.csv</code>

 2. New Position Selection:
 Base on the trading strategy, select stocks with long positions or short positions, and add these new positions to the portfolio with appropriate weights.

 3. Database and File Updates:
-- Save the updated positions in a local CSV file <code>data/Output/Updated_Allocation.csv<code>
+- Save the updated positions in a local CSV file <code>data/Output/Updated_Allocation.csv</code>
-- Update the PostgreSQL database table <code>tradingstrategy.dailytrading<code>
+- Update the PostgreSQL database table <code>tradingstrategy.dailytrading</code>

 ## Cite